HazyResearch/meerkat/docs/source/guide/dataframe/ops/map.md

 ```
 Note that we add the new column to the DataFrame in-place by assigning the result of the {func}`~meerkat.map` operation to the `age` column.

+### Map with multiple input columns
-**Mapping multiple columns.** We can also map a function that takes more than one column as argument.
+We can also map a function that takes more than one column as argument.
 For example, say we wanted to create new column `ma_eligible` that indicates whether or not a person is eligible to vote in Massachusetts.
 We can do this with the {func}`~meerkat.map` operation, passing a lambda function that takes age and residence.

 ```{code-cell} ipython3
 :tags: [output_scroll]